Karumi/KataSuperHeroesAndroid/README.md

 **Your task as Android Developer for this kata is to write all the UI tests needed to check if the Application UI is working as should.**

-Before to start execute the application and explore it manually to design your test scenarios.
+Before to start execute the application and explore it manually and review the application code to design your test scenarios.

 ---

 #License

-Copyright 2015 Karumi
+Copyright 2016 Karumi

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.